harshareddy-bathala/apex/README.md

 ## 💡 Key Differentiators

-### What Makes This MVP Advanced?
+### What Makes This System Unique?

+1. **Multi-Agent AI Architecture**: Powered by Google ADK with specialized agents for different tasks
-1. **Holistic Monitoring**: Unlike simple chatbots, tracks multiple dimensions of student life
+2. **Holistic Monitoring**: Unlike simple chatbots, tracks multiple dimensions of student life
-2. **Adaptive AI**: Communication style adapts to age and maturity level
+3. **Adaptive AI**: Communication style adapts to age and maturity level
-3. **Actionable Insights**: Generates specific, data-driven recommendations
+4. **Actionable Insights**: Generates specific, data-driven recommendations from Firestore analytics
-4. **Multi-Stakeholder**: Serves students, teachers, and parents
+5. **Multi-Stakeholder**: Serves students, teachers, and parents with role-based access
-5. **Privacy-Focused**: Data stored locally, confidential by design
+6. **Cloud-Native**: Built on Firebase and Google Cloud for scalability and reliability
-6. **Career-Oriented**: Connects daily activities to long-term aspirations
+7. **Career-Oriented**: Connects daily activities to long-term aspirations

 ## 🔧 Configuration Options